DebugBSD/Assembly-Workbench/README.md

 TODO
 ----

-* Pass linker to the settings.
-Right now everything related to the linker is hardcoded into MLINKER.CPP/H
 * Make available the possibility of update settings for files and projects.
 * Integration with GIT/GitHUB/Any other CVS
 * Integration with Scintilla